 - Paying the Composition Sum

 - If the offer is accepted, the offender must pay the composition sum by the specified deadline.
-Depending on the agency issuing the offer, payment methods may include online payment platforms, designated counters, or mail.
+Depending on the issuing agency, payment methods may include online platforms, designated counters, or mail.

 - Case Closure Upon Payment